agrove21/module-two-challenge/README.md

 ## Description
 I created a personal portfolio website from scratch.
 The purpose of the site is to showcase work to employers.
--   I updated the site with my personal information.
+-   Updated the site with my personal information.
 -   I added placeholder images and names.
 -   Navigation links to the correct sections, titles and placeholders.
 -   Used flexboxes for my content.